mhpob/otndo/README.md

 ## Installation

-This package is still in “throw things on the wall and see what sticks” phase.
+This package is still in “throw things on the wall and see what sticks” phase (*“this package is currently undergoing heavy development”*).
 You can install the most-up-to-date version from GitHub:

 ``` r
 # install.packages("remotes")
 remotes::install_github("mhpob/matos")
 ```

-## Quick start
+## Log in to MATOS

 The first thing you should do is log into your MATOS account.
 This can be done through the package, using the [RStudio